Home / Guides/ Issue Cards

 Managing Digital Wallet Tokens

-When a payment card is added to a digital wallet, a token provisioning request will be sent to the digital wallet, network, and Highnote.
-The request may go to PENDING_VERIFICATION state, which will require your account holder to verify their identity.
+When a Payment Card is added to a digital wallet, a token provisioning request will be sent to the digital wallet, network, and Highnote.
+The request may go to the PENDING_VERIFICATION state, which will require your Account Holder to verify their identity.
 The following verification methods may be configured for your product:

 The following states are associated with a digital wallet token provisioning request: